akela-lang/akela/README.md

 # Akela
-Akela is a general-purpose programming language with the aim of supporting robust software construction, standalone and embeddable execution, and of being suitable for numerical computation and finance.
+Akela is a general-purpose programming language with the aim of being capable of standalone and embeddable execution, suitable for numerical computation and finance, and capable of robust software construction.

 ## LLVM
     cd ..